AcademySoftwareFoundation/openexr/docs/ReadingAndWritingImageFiles.rst

 The text assumes that the reader is familiar with OpenEXR terms like “channel”, “attribute”, “data window” or “deep data”.
-For an explanation of those terms see the `Technical Introduction to OpenEXR`_ document.
+For an explanation of those terms see the :doc:`TechnicalIntroduction` document.

 The OpenEXR source distribution contains a subdirectory, OpenEXRExamples, with most of the code examples below.
 A Makefile is also provided, so that the examples can easily be compiled and run.

-A description of the file structure and format is provided in `OpenEXR File Layout`_.
+A description of the file structure and format is provided in :doc:`OpenEXRFileLayout`.

 Scan Line Based and Tiled OpenEXR files
 =======================================